Ryannachmand/Ryannachmand/README.md

 ## Currently Building

-- Expanding agent-assisted single-cell RNA-seq workflows within **scRNAseq-skills-v2** and applying to new datasets.
+- Expanding agent-assisted single-cell RNA-seq workflows within **scRNAseq-skills-v2** and applying the methods to new datasets.
-- Improving the accessibility of computational biology software through the **Lab Analysis Platform**.
+- Improving the accessibility of computational biology software.
-- Exploring state-of-the-art methods to improve accuracy of image analysis pipeline.
+- Exploring state-of-the-art methods to improve accuracy of image analysis pipeline components.

 ---